methodphoto/themincricketclub/2021/blagdon-hill.md

 **Result:** {{page.result}}

-J Carroll, 2nd Min 50 and a hattrick (over two overs)
+J Carroll, 2nd 50 and a hattrick (over two overs)

 ## The Min Innings